Skip to content

 What does asbestos roofing look like?

-Asbestos roofing can take on various forms, and its appearance depends on the specific type of asbestos-containing material used in the roofing.
+Asbestos roofing can take various forms, depending on the specific type of asbestos-containing material used.

 Here are common types of asbestos-containing roofing materials and their characteristics: